 About the AAFP

-AAFP supports and follows the Council of Medical Specialty Societies (CMSS) Code for Interaction with Companies.
+The AAFP follows the Council of Medical Specialty Societies (CMSS) Code for Interaction with Companies.
 This voluntary code is designed to ensure that societies’ interactions with companies are independent and transparent, and advance medical care for the benefit of patients and populations.
-This document, an annual report to the AAFP’s Congress of Delegates, provides additional information about the AAFP’s sources of non-dues revenue.
+Information about the AAFP’s sources of non-dues revenue is included in an annual report to the AAFP’s Congress of Delegates.

 Financial support for FamilyDoctor.org has been provided by the AAFP Foundation, the philanthropic arm of the American Academy of Family Physicians.